NasalDaemon/Static-DI/docs/node-structure.md

 # Node class structure

-Nodes are C++ classes that implement one or more traits, and can be used by other nodes in the cluster that depend on it.
+A Node is a C++ class that can implement its own traits and/or depend on traits implemented by other nodes.

 ## Nodes provide to other nodes:
 1. List of implemented traits